 Wireflows: Wireframe flow visualization for apps and webpages

-Although wireframing has historically been the job of design teams, online wireframing tools such as Uizard have allowed multiple stakeholders to get involved in the design process.
-This, in turn, has empowered teams to share concepts more easily, feedback more responsively, and turn app ideas into fully-fleshed out designs faster than ever before.
+Although creating wireframes has historically been the job of design teams, UI design tools such as Uizard have allowed multiple stakeholders to get involved in the wireframing process.
+This, in turn, has empowered teams to share concepts more easily, feedback more responsively, and turn design ideas into fully-fleshed out prototypes faster than ever before.

 The common issues with wireframing have more recently been tackled by the use of wireflows.
 Wireflows bridge the gap between static wireframe and a more robust visualization of your app or web design, acting almost like a low-fidelity, non-functional prototype.
 Not only can this help you fully convey the purpose of your design in a way that wireframes alone cannot, but it can also help avoid resource burning, time-sapping ambiguity later in the UI design process.